 6. Movement of aggregates - imports/exports

-6.1 Information on imports and exports of aggregates is contained in the Collation of the Aggregate Mineral 2009 Survey and will be updated following publication of the findings of the Aggregate Minerals Survey 2014.
-Recorded details of sales from the Tees Valley and principal destinations are summarised in the tables below:
+6.1 Information on imports and exports of aggregates is contained in the Collation of the Aggregate Mineral 2014 Survey.
+Recorded details of sales from the Tees Valley and principal destinations are summarised in Tables 11 and 12 below: